naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 IPv4 works on the network layer of the TCP/IP stack.
 The main task of the protocol is to transfer data blocks from the sending host to a destination host where the senders and receivers are computers uniquely identified by IP addresses.

 #### What are the types of IP addresses?

+There are several types of IP addresses.
+Public IP addresses are addresses on the global internet.
+They can be used to access the Internet and to provide access all over the world.
+The
+Private addresses are used to create a local network, in an office or enterprise and are used to save public addresses.

+Additionally there are static and dynamic addresses.